priya-1843/Health-Fitness/README.md

 # Health-Fitness

-Here I created front(home) page of a Health Fitness Website using HTML, CSS and JavaScript.
+Here I created front(home) page of a Health Fitness Website using HTML and CSS.

 Thank you.